 - Jimmy’s best friend at the time of the crime, Bastrop Sheriff’s Officer Curtis Davis, has now revealed that Jimmy gave an inconsistent account of where he was on the night of the murder.
 Jimmy had told his friend he was out drinking on the night Stacey was murdered.
 But he later stated he was with Stacey in the apartment they shared during what we now know was the actual time of her death, based on Dr. Michael Baden’s updated testimony, which contradicts his initial claim.
 When asked to explain this discrepancy, Jimmy declined to testify because his answers might further incriminate him.

 - Two witnesses have recently come forward and submitted signed affidavits that add to the mounting evidence against Jimmy Fennell.
 These affidavits include testimony from an insurance salesperson who stated that Jimmy threatened to kill Stacey while applying for life insurance.
 The second witness was a Deputy in the Lee County Sheriff’s Office at the time of the murder to whom Jimmy made an alarming and incriminating statement regarding Stacey’s body at her funeral.

-- Jimmy later served a 10-year prison term for a sex crime and kidnapping.
+- Jimmy later served a 10-year prison term for a sex crime and kidnapping he committed while on duty.
 Law enforcement records also document a pattern of violence against women perpetrated by Jimmy.

 - A confession by Jimmy Fennell has come to light.
-On October 29, 2019 Arthur Snow, a former member of the Aryan Brotherhood and Jimmy’s prisonmate, disclosed that Jimmy had confessed to murdering Stacey stating, “I had to kill my n*****-loving fiancée,” in a conversation.
+On Oct.
+29, 2019 Arthur Snow, a former member of the Aryan Brotherhood and Jimmy’s prison mate, disclosed that Jimmy had confessed to murdering Stacey stating, “I had to kill my n*****-loving fiancée,” in a conversation.